 Although the models of Chapter 7 and Chapter 13 bankruptcy are very similar to how the Bible dealt with insolvency within the nation of Israel, it is important to point out that our modern bankruptcy system is not identical – at least not in the spiritual or “national” aspects of “the LORD’s Release” (the Shemita in Hebrew).
 These basic “principles” of debt forgiveness prevent social injustices such as slavery and imprisonment for debts.
 The greater spiritual aspects of the LORD’s release (the Shemita) are so extensive that entire books have been written on the subject.

 Another important point is that bankruptcy is never or rarely “immoral” in itself.
 However, the actions leading up to bankruptcy or certain abusive uses of bankruptcy can be immoral, especially when they are found in their extreme ends.
 Getting loans without any intent to repay them is certainly “bearing false witness.”
-The Bible warns to “neither a borrow nor lender be” and that the “borrower is servant to the lender.”
+The Bible warns against borrowing and lending money.
 Keep in mind, however, that many times after making some bad financial choices, you will likely have no choice: you will need to file bankruptcy.
 Bankruptcy is not “wrong” in itself: but continuing in financial irresponsibility after bankruptcy can and certainly should be looked at as “wrong” or “anti-biblical.”
 At least, if it can be avoided.